Submissions

 (Gleiser 1992; Richmond 1998; Schwinn 2001)

 For multi-author or multi-editor publications, use up to five names.
-If there are more, use 'et al.' after the first author’s name
+If there are more, use 'et al.' after the first author’s name.

-Books with two or more authors
+Book with two or more authors

 Journal article

-Kumar, Rajesh and Verner Worm 2003.
+Kumar, Rajesh and Verner Worm.
+2003.
 'Social Capital and the Dynamics of Business Negotiations between the Northern Europeans and the Chinese'.
 International Marketing Review 20 (3): 262-285.

 Chapter in a book

-Heilesen, Simon 1976.
+Heilesen, Simon.
+1976.
 'Chinese Pottery Collections in Scandinavia'.
 In C. G. Glenn et al. (eds.)
 Chinese Pottery through the Ages.
-Berkeley: University of California Press, pp. 168-193.
+University of California Press, pp. 168-193.

 Dissertation, thesis or paper

-Chew, Kean Hong 1996.
+Chew, Kean Hong.
+1996.
 Beyond Individualism-Collectivism: Additional Constructs to Consider.
 Ph.D. dissertation, University of Oregon.

-Ong, Aiwa 1989.
+Ong, Aiwa.
+1989.
 Gender and Power in Southeast Asia.
 Paper presented at 'Workshop on Research Methodologies', Penang, 2 October 1989.

 Columbia University 1998.
 SARAI South Asia resource access on the Internet.
 New York: Columbia University Libraries. http://bibpurl.oclc.org/web/813.
-Date of access (month and year) should be indicated.
+Accessed December 2020.

 DOI reference